Four men in Minnesota sentenced to prison for aiding Somali rebel group

 MINNEAPOLIS A federal judge sentenced four men to prison on Tuesday for helping recruit young men in Minnesota to travel to Somalia and fight for the militant group al Shabaab.

-Investigators believe about 20 young, ethnic Somali men left Minnesota from 2007 to 2009 to go to Somalia to fight for al Shabaab, which the United States designated a terrorist organisation.
+Investigators believe about 20 young, ethnic Somali men left Minnesota from 2007 to 2009 to go to Somalia to fight for al Shabaab, which the United States designated a terrorist organization.

 Three men who cooperated with investigators were each sentenced to three years and a fourth man was sentenced to 12 years in prison.